 Idol Eyes Australia blog – All about sunglasses and eyes

 I originally intended for this blog to be an easy read for young mums and dads explaining the need to protect young eyes from harmful UV radiation damage.
 Hence the simplicity of the blog and the terms used so far.
-Recently I have been receiving emails asking for more information regarding how UV rays actually damages young eyes.
+Recently I have received emails asking for more information about how UV rays actually damages young eyes.
 Luckily there has been a lot of scientific study on this topic.

 The main point remains true, the only way to protect the eyes from harmful UV radiation is by wearing good quality sunglasses from birth.